 fbpx

-How to Keep Wasps Away From Your Home and Deck
+What Attracts Wasps?
+How to Keep Them Away From Your Home and Deck

 Summer is a time when hornets and yellowjackets emerge.
 Not only do these stinging insects create fear and ruin countless picnics or BBQs, they also pose a threat to your health if they sting and cause an allergic reaction.
 If you want to keep them from invading your home or deck, preventative measures are key.